 puppetdb class causes the

-Runs without a compiled catalog are not displayed If a run encounters a catastrophic failure where an error prevents a catalog from compiling, the Events page does not display any failures.
-This is because no events occurred.
-Information on the Events page is primarily concerned with events, not runs.
+If a run encounters a catastrophic failure where an error prevents a catalog from compiling, Events will not display any failures.
+This is because no events actually occurred.
+It’s important to remember that Events is primarily concerned with events, not runs.

 For resource types that take the

-ensure property, such as user or file resource types, the Events page displays a single event when the resource is first created.
-This is because Puppet has changed only one property (
+ensure property, (such as user or file resource types), when the resource is first created, Events will only display a single event.
+This is because Puppet has only changed one property (

-ensure), which sets all the baseline properties of that resource at once.
-For example, all of the properties of a given user are created when the user is added, just as if the user was added manually.
-If a later PE run changes properties of that user resource, each individual property change is shown as a separate event.
+ensure) which sets all the baseline properties of that resource at once.
+For example, all of the properties of a given user are created when the user is added, just as they would be if the user was added manually.
+If a PE run changes properties of that user resource later, each individual property change will be shown as a separate event.